 - Teeth cleaning to remove plaque and stains that get missed during tooth brushing.

 Dr. Schmorr & Associates at Six Forks Smiles are professionally educated, trained, and experienced dentist that can properly diagnose periodontal disease.
-Call us 919-834-4450 or fill out the form today to schedule your Raleigh dentist appointment.
+Fill out the form below or call us to schedule your appointment.